Email hosting for law firms: shared inboxes for intake, billing, and case teams

 Law firm intake is a team process.
 A potential client emails intake@firm.com.
 The office manager screens it, an attorney reviews it, and someone follows up.
 On a standard email host, this means forwarding the email around or giving everyone the intake password.

-With SHIPMAIL's built-in shared inbox, the intake team sees the same inbox.
+With Shipmail's built-in shared inbox, the intake team sees the same inbox.
 The office manager can handle initial screening, flag messages for attorney review, and the responding attorney replies from intake@ rather than their personal address.
 The client sees the firm, not an individual.

 When a law firm should choose something else